 YouTube income revealed – How much we make on YouTube – Video Transcript

 And so we also have Sara on the line, and Sara is another Aussie YouTuber, and she does a lot of content around helping businesses and also other YouTubers and creators, I guess, get the best, get the most out of their content.
-So she helps a lot with live streaming.
+She helps a lot with live streaming.

-So like you said, I am an Australian YouTuber.
+Like you said, I am an Australian YouTuber.
 Sounds really weird to say that.
 I’m also from Sydney as well, and I live stream about live streaming and I create a lot of content to help coaches, businesses, consultants, solopreneurs, to grow their businesses using video in particular, live streaming at the moment and have a lot of fun with it.

-So I’m excited to talk about, you know, set the expectation and reveal what it all comes down to.
-So I’m excited to be here, thanks for having me.
+I’m excited to talk about, you know, set the expectation and reveal what it all comes down to.
+I’m excited to be here, thanks for having me.
 It’s so good chat to you.

 Yes, I am.
 I cant tell.
 I can tell.
 I’m definitely, definitely big fan.
 And I think that’s the beauty of YouTube is that you can kind of show up how you want to show up.

 And it’s like, you know, I like Star Wars and I like Wonder Woman and I like, you know, Marvel and I like all these things and probably in a commercial television setting, they would never ever allow me to display this stuff, but this is my channel.